stratisMarkou/random-walks/_sources/book/topology/004-compactness.md

 Therefore $X$ is boudnded.
 :::

+We now arrive at one of the main results of this section, the Heine Borel theorem, which states a subsets of $\mathbb{R}$ is compact if and only if it is closed and bounded.

 :::{prf:theorem} Heine-Borel
 A subset $C \subseteq \mathbb{R}$ with the standard topology is {prf:ref}`compact<topology:def-compact-space>` if and only if it is closed and bounded.
 :::